-The investment objective of the Fund is non-fundamental and therefore may be changed without the approval of the Fund's shareholders upon 60 days' prior written notice to shareholders.
-The Fund's investment objective is set forth in the Fund's prospectus.
-There is no assurance that the Fund will achieve its investment objective.
-The discussion below supplements information contained in the prospectus as to the investment policies of the Fund.
+The investment objective of each Fund has been adopted as a non-fundamental investment policy and may be changed by the Fund's Board of Trustees without shareholder approval upon 60 days' written notice to shareholders.
+The Funds' investment objectives are set forth in the Funds' prospectus.
+There is no assurance that a Fund will achieve its investment objective.
+The discussion below supplements information contained in the prospectus as to the investment policies of the Funds.

-Investment policies or descriptions that are described as percentages of "the Fund's net assets" are measured as percentages of the Fund's net assets plus borrowings for investment purposes.
-The investment policies of the Fund with respect to "80% of the Fund's net assets" may be changed by the Board of Trustees of the Trust (the

-"Board") without shareholder approval, but shareholders would be given at least 60 days' notice if any change occurs.
+Investment policies or descriptions that are described as percentages of "the Fund's net assets" are measured as percentages of a Fund's net assets plus borrowings for investment purposes.
+The investment policies of the Funds with respect to "80% of the Fund's net assets" may be changed by the Board of Trustees of the Trust (the "Board") without shareholder approval, but shareholders would be given at least 60 days' notice if any change occurs.

-Investors should be aware that in light of the current uncertainty, volatility and distress in economies, financial markets across the world, the risks discussed below are heightened significantly compared to normal conditions and therefore subject the Fund's investments and a shareholder's investment in the Fund to sudden and substantial losses.
+Investors should be aware that in light of the current uncertainty, volatility and distress in economies and financial markets across the world, the risks discussed below are heightened significantly compared to normal conditions and therefore subject the Funds' investments and a shareholder's investment in the Funds to sudden and substantial losses.